A picture of Bernie Chang chairing a meeting at the RCOphth

 AAC Representatives

 As an AAC adviser you will work alongside RCOphth regional representatives to provide quality assurance of appointed consultants by attending recruitment interviews.
-Your external perspective will ensure candidates are suitable to fulfill all elements of the role.
+Your external perspective will ensure candidates are suitable to fulfil all elements of the role.
 This safeguards patients and the NHS provider.

 You will: